Tomheten/word-sifter-for-memrise.com/README.md

 a version of Nodejs >= 14

 build:
-run 'npm i' in a root directory run 'npm run buildProd' in a root directory
+run 'npm i' in a root directory, run 'npm run buildProd' in a root directory,
 You need to take a script from 'dist' directory